Webextensions are made of several kinds of processes (also named "scripts"). Firenvim uses three kinds of scripts:

 A malicious extension can do everything a page can (and these attacks are mitigated in the same way).
 There's one more attack vector to consider:

 A malicious extension cannot start neovim unless its id matches Firenvim's.
 I have no idea what Mozilla does in order to prevent an extension from stealing another extension's id.
 I assume they check extension ids when publishing extensions on addons.mozilla.org.
 However, if this is the only protection in place, this would mean that you're not safe from this kind of attack if you install your extensions from somewhere else.

 The neovim process binds itself to 127.0.0.1, so malicious actors on your LAN should be unable to interact with either your webextension or your neovim process.

-Malicious software on your computer could try to connect to the neovim process but they would have to find out what port and password.
+Malicious software on your computer could try to connect to the neovim process but they would have to find out what port, password and extension hash are needed.
 This information lives either in firefox or neovim's RAM.
 If you're running malicious software that can read your RAM, you probably have bigger problems than a webextension that lets you use neovim from your browser.